VINOTH-RAJ-R/IppoPay/README.md

 ## Program 3:

-I have create the front-end using the React and got the input from the user on the realtime it will display the passwrod is storng or not and after the sumbit button is clicked the data will store on the mongo db this is the entire flow.
+I have create the front-end using React.
+The input from the users are processed realtime and will display if the password is strong or not.
+Once the submit button is clicked the data will store in the mongo db.
+Thus the entire flow of the program

-* MongoDb Name: PasswordChecker
+MongoDb Name: PasswordChecker
-* DB collection Name: Password's
+DB collection Name: Password's

-**To run the server file commend is**
+**To run the server file Command is**
 ```
 nodemon server.js
 ```

 * mongodb://localhost:27017/passwordchecker

-**To run the front-end commend is**
+**To run the front-end Command is**
 ```
 npm start
 ```